 Government Student Loan Repayment Assistance Programs

 About 10,000 federal employees receive an average of about $7,000 a year in student loan repayment assistance benefits.
-The top five federal agencies providing student loan repayment benefits were the Department of Defense, Department of Justice, Department of State, Department of Veterans Affairs and the Securities and Exchange Commission.
+The top five federal agencies that provide student loan repayment benefits are the Department of Defense, Department of Justice, Department of State, Department of Veterans Affairs and the Securities and Exchange Commission.

 General information is available through the Office of Personnel Management (OPM), including an annual report to Congress.

 Enlisted active-duty members of the U.S. Armed Forces might be eligible for college loan repayments of up to $65,000 in federal student loans.
 The Army and Navy student loan repayment programs are more generous than the Air Force program.
 The loan repayment must be specified in the enlistment contract instead of enrollment in the Montgomery GI Bill.
 The servicemember must satisfy several other criteria, such as scoring 50 or more on the Armed Services Vocational Aptitude Battery (ASVAB).

 The U.S. Department of Justice provides the John R. Justice Student Loan Repayment Program for state prosecutors and public defenders.
 Participants can receive up to $10,000 per year and $60,000 total to repay federal student loans not in default.
 A 3-year commitment is required.
 This LRAP is designed to be tax-free.
 The American Bar Association (ABA) has compiled a list of state loan repayment assistance programs, mostly for public interest law.